jpopBedrock/BNR-blog-composable-solutions2/readme.md

 Your repository must be hosted on GitHub in order to use [GitHub Actions](https://docs.github.com/en/actions).
 GitHub looks for GitHub Actions workflows in the `.github/workflows/` directory.

-1. Go to your GitHub and find your new repository.
+1. Go to GitHub and find your new repository.
 2. Navigate to the `Settings` tab.
 3. Expand the `Secrets` options from the left side menu.
 4. Click `Actions` to navigate to the `Actions secrets` page.